axibase/axibase-charts/syntax/format-settings.md

 The date format controls how time is displayed on the X-axis as well as in sample tooltips.

-The date format consists of two settings,
+The date format consists of two settings: `day-format` and `hour-format`.

 The `day-format` setting controls the date part of the labels displayed on the time axis.